-Absent or low front fences facilitate the blending of vegetation between the public and private realms, and enable views through to dwellings and front garden areas
+Absent or low front fences facilitates the blending of vegetation between the public and private realm, and enable views through to dwellings and front garden areas.

-Vistas around street bends and courts are characterised by public spaces featuring native plantings, with a presence of footpaths on one side of the street.
+Vistas around street bends and courts are characterised by public spaces featuring native plantings, with a presence of footpaths on either side of the street.

 - To ensure new development positively responds to the preferred building materials and styles of the precinct, characterised by predominantly low-scale 1-2 storey dwellings with simple building forms and low-pitched roofs with prominent eaves. - 2.
 To ensure new development follows the topography of the land and does not dominate the streetscape but minimises the dominance of car parking access and structures instead. - 3.
 To provide spacious front setbacks, that retain the existing rhythm of spacing and allow for established front garden settings. - 4.
-To maintain and strengthen the presence of established native vegetation, including canopy trees in front setbacks and amenity trees in side setbacks. - 5.
+To maintain and strengthen the presence of established native vegetation, including canopy trees in the front and rear setbacks. - 5.
 To retain the spaciousness of the streetscape, characterised by absent, or low, front fences with views to front garden areas.

-Design Guidelines - Urban Canopy Residential 1
+Design Guidelines - Garden Court 1

 Character Elements Design Responses Building height and form New development should complement the 1-2 storey building height, building forms and siting of existing dwellings.
 Complement the building forms, materials, colour palette and siting of existing dwellings and articulate the front façades of buildings through the use of setbacks, recesses and windows.
-New development should use a muted colour palette of earthen and bush tones, particularly greens, browns and greys. · Use non-reflective materials and finishes for walls, roofs and windows. · Roofs should provide prominent eaves.
+Roofs should provide prominent eaves.
 Buildings should be designed to follow the topography of the land, and minimise the need for cut and fill throughout the site.
-Siting and setbacks Buildings should be set back a minimum of 1m from one side boundary and 2m from the other side boundary. · Storeys above ground level should be recessed to minimise impact on the streetscape. · Orient dwellings parallel to the street.
+Siting and setbacks Buildings should be set back a minimum of 1m from one side boundary and 2m from the other side boundary. · Storeys above ground level should be recessed to minimise impact on the streetscape.
+Orient dwellings parallel to the street.
 In the case of multi-dwellings on a lot, design the front dwelling to present as one dwelling to the street through the use of roof forms, materials and design detail.
-If more than one dwelling is proposed, provide sufficient separation between each dwelling to allow for the planting of canopy trees, amenity trees and understorey vegetation.
-Gardens and landscaping Retain existing indigenous and native canopy trees, amenity trees and understorey vegetation and replant wherever possible. • Ensure that all retained and proposed trees can reach maturity and are sustained over the longer term.
-Provide indigenous canopy trees occurring at a density of one to every 200-300m2 across the site until landscaping guidelines have been prepared and adopted by Council, in which case the relevant densities in the landscaping guidelines will prevail.
-Prepare a landscape plan to accompany all applications for new dwellings that utilises appropriate indigenous and native species as identified in the Nillumbik Live Local Plant Local Guide.
+If more than one dwelling is proposed, provide sufficient separation between each dwelling to allow for the planting of canopy trees and other native vegetation.
+Gardens and landscaping Retain established canopy trees and other native vegetation and replant where possible.
+Provide large canopy native trees occurring at a density of one to every 200-300m2 across the site.
+Prepare a landscape plan to accompany all applications for new dwellings that utilise appropriate native species as identified in the Nillumbik Live Local Plant Local Guide.
 Garage storage and vehicle access Locate garages and carports behind the line of the front dwelling façade, ensuring that they are integrated with the design of the dwelling.
-Provide only one vehicular crossover per typical site frontage. · Limit the width of vehicle accessways and minimise hard paving within the front setback Where a side by side development occurs, space the vehicle crossovers to retain the existing rhythm of the street.
-Provide landscaping and plantings to soften the appearance of driveways.
-Front Fencing Fencing should be set back from the front site boundary to allow for landscaping in fron of the fence. · A front fence within 3 metres of a street: should provide no or a low, open style of up to 0.8m in height or 0.5m in height if constructed in brick. may be constructed up to 1.8m when located on a main road where they provide at least 25% permeability.
+Provide only one vehicular crossover per typical site frontage. $\cdot \text{Limit the width of vehicle accessways and minimise hard paving within the front setback.}\\$ Where a side by side development occurs, space the vehicle crossovers to retain the existing rhythm of the street.
+Provide landscaping and plantings to the soften the appearance of driveways.
+Front Fencing Fencing should be set back from the front site boundary to allow for landscaping in front of the fence. · A front fence within 3 metres of a street: should provide no or a low, open style of up to 0.8m in height or 0.5m in height if constructed in brick. may be constructed up to 1.8m when located on a main road where they provide at least 25% permeability.

-Urban Canopy Residential 1 - Greensborough
+Garden Court 1 - Greensborough

-Urban Canopy Residential 1 - Greensborough
+Garden Court 1 - Greensborough

-Urban Canopy Residential 1 - Eltham
+Garden Court 1 - Eltham

-7.6 Urban Canopy Residential 2
+7.6 Garden Court 2